MihaZupan/SharpCollections/README.md

 [`CompactPrefixTree<TValue>`](examples/CompactPrefixTree.md)

-A highly memory-efficient string prefix tree.
+A highly memory-efficient and GC-friendly string prefix tree.

+Used in the amazing [Markdig library](https://github.com/lunet-io/markdig)

 ## License